iterative/katacoda-scenarios/get-started/stages/04-how-dvc-tracks-stages.md

 `dvc.lock` files are for DVC's consumption.

 > 🦉 We didn't `dvc add src/prepare.py`, and DVC wasn't tracking it
-> before `dvc stage add`.
-We can add code dependencies to stages without
+> before.
+We can add code dependencies to stages without checking in them
-> checking in them first.
+> first.

 Listing DVC-tracked files with